keikuris/havana-docker/README.md

 ## How to use

-1. Copy the following files within the release archive (and www assets) from [Quackster/Havana](https://github.com/Quackster/Havana) to the following directories:
+1. Copy the following files within the release archive (and `havana_www.zip`) from [Quackster/Havana](https://github.com/Quackster/Havana) to the following directories:
     * `havana/work`
       * `lib`
       * `figuredata.xml`